 WYOMING

-Statute(s) No state law explicitly pertaining to Good Samaritan fatal overdose prevention

-• WYO.
-STAT.
-ANN. § 6-2-108 (West 2024)

-Substantive July 1, 2010 - § 6-2-108 enacted

-amendments to law(s)

-Individual(s) eligible for GS protection N/A

-Protection as to controlled substance possession crimes N/A

-Protection as to drug paraphernalia crimes N/A

-Protection as to other crimes/violations N/A

-Requirement(s) for the protection to apply N/A

-Exception(s) to protection N/A
+Exception(s) to protection § 35-7-1064 does not prohibit the criminal prosecution of an individual for an offense other than the offenses specified.
+A person experiencing a drug overdose event shall only be eligible to receive immunity from prosecution under § 35-7-1064 not more than two times in a 12-month period.
+A person experiencing a drug overdose event shall be eligible to receive immunity for a second time in a 12-month period only upon the person completing, after the second qualifying drug overdose event, a drug treatment program approved by the applicable district attorney.
+The district attorney shall approve a drug treatment program consistent with the results of a substance abuse assessment administered at the expense of the person who experienced the drug overdose event.
+This limitation does not apply to an individual who seeks medical assistance for him or herself or another person.

-Reporting overdose a mitigating factor in sentencing No
+Reporting overdose a mitigating factor in sentencing No No

 Offenses subject to mitigation N/A

 Circumstance(s) when mitigation applies N/A

 Other provisions of note None

 Express DIH or DDRD provision in state law Yes

 Classification of DIH/DDRD offense Felony

 Circumstance(s) when DIH/DRDD applies When the person is an adult or at least four years older than the victim and he or she unlawfully delivers a controlled substance to a minor and that minor dies as a result of the injection, inhalation, ingestion, or administration by any other means of any amount of that controlled substance.

 Affirmative defense of DIH/DDRD offense None

-Recently proposed legislation Yes, see Pending State and Federal Legislation
+Recently proposed legislation None, other than legislation enacted in 2025

 AMERICAN SAMOA

 Statute(s) No jurisdictional law explicitly pertaining to Good Samaritan fatal

-. , overdose prevention
+overdose prevention

 Substantive N/A

 amendments to law(s)

 Individual(s) eligible N/A

 for GS protection

 Protection as to N/A

 controlled substance

 possession crimes

 Protection as to drug N/A

-paraphernalia crimes 27/
+paraphernalia crimes

 Protection as to other N/A

-crimes/violations NT/A
+crimes/violations

 Requirement(s) for N/A

 the protection to

+apply

-apply Exception(s) to N/A
+Exception(s) to N/A

-protection IVA
+protection

 Reporting overdose a No

 mitigating factor in

-sentencing
+sentencing 27/4

 Offenses subject to N/A

-mitigation
+mitigation N/A

 Circumstance(s) when N/A

-mitigation applies

-Other provisions of None
+mitigation applies Other provisions of None

-note
+note NOTE

 Express DIH or No

 DDRD provision in

 state law

 Classification of N/A

-DIH/DDRD offense 27/4
+DIH/DDRD offense

 Circumstance(s) when N/A

-DIH/DRDD applies NY/A
+DIH/DRDD applies

 Affirmative defense of N/A

-DIH/DDRD offense None
+DIH/DDRD offense

 Recently proposed None

 legislation

-GUAM Statute(s) No jurisdictional law explicitly pertaining to Good Samaritan fatal overdose prevention 9 GUAM CODE ANN. §§ 16.30 and 16.40 (West 2023) (aggravated murder and murder) Substantive amendments to law(s) October 16, 1998 - §§ 16.30 and 16.40 enacted Individual(s) eligible for GS protection N/A Protection as to controlled substance possession crimes N/A Protection as to drug paraphernalia crimes N/A Protection as to other crimes/violations N/A Requirement(s) for the protection to apply N/A Exception(s) to protection N/A Reporting overdose a mitigating factor in sentencing No Offenses subject to mitigation N/A Circumstance(s) when mitigation applies N/A Other provisions of note None Express DIH or DDRD provision in state law Yes Classification of DIH/DDRD offense Aggravated murder (victim is under the age of 18); murder (victim is over the age of 18).
+GUAM Statute(s) No jurisdictional law explicitly pertaining to Good Samaritan fatal overdose prevention 9 GUAM CODE ANN. §§ 16.30 and 16.40 (West 2024) (aggravated murder and murder) Substantive amendments to law(s) October 16, 1998 - §§ 16.30 and 16.40 enacted Individual(s) eligible for GS protection N/A Protection as to controlled substance possession crimes N/A Protection as to drug paraphernalia crimes N/A Protection as to other crimes/violations N/A Requirement(s) for the protection to apply N/A Exception(s) to protection N/A Reporting overdose a mitigating factor in sentencing No Offenses subject to mitigation N/A Circumstance(s) when mitigation applies N/A Other provisions of note None Express DIH or DDRD provision in state law Yes Classification of DIH/DDRD offense Aggravated murder (victim is under the age of 18); murder (victim is over the age of 18).
 Circumstance(s) when DIH/DRDD applies Any person who knowingly or willingly transfers or sells any Schedule I controlled substance to a person and such controlled substance directly causes the death of such person.
 Affirmative defense of DIH/DDRD offense None Recently proposed legislation None